leemunroe/blog/_posts/2015-06-08-building-html-email.markdown

 It’s painful trying to achieve the perfect cross client button.
 As mentioned above you should be using tables and table cells for everything.
 This includes buttons.

-My preference is to use this solution, also know as the **border-based solution**.
+My preference is to use this solution.
 Instead of styling a button like this:

 ```html
 <a href="#" class="btn btn-primary">Click Here</a>